-While many electric motorcycles are still plagued by high prices, there are a surprising number of affordable options on the market in North America.
+I know, I know.
+Electric motorcycles are usually quite pricey.
+Compared to internal combustion engine (ICE) motorcycles, e-motorcycles usually carry a premium of a few thousand dollars.
+Their long list advantages usually makes it worth it, though that still might not ease the sting of sticker shock.
+But if you know where to look, then you’ll find a surprising number of affordable options on the market in North America.
 All of the electric motorcycles featured here are either already rolling on America’s roads or are expected to become available in the coming months.

 And while we’re at it, let’s put terms like “low-cost” and “affordable” into perspective.
-In the same way that $17,000 for an e-bike is expensive while $17,000 for a house is remarkably affordable, all of these terms are relative.
+In the same way that $17,000 for a bicycle is expensive, while $17,000 for a house is pretty darn cheap, remember that all of these terms are relative.

 We’ll start with a bike that was actually one of my first low-cost electric motorcycles, the CSC City Slicker.